-- (d) Affirmatively Furthering Fair Housing Requirements (if applicable) If the Affirmatively Furthering Fair Housing requirements apply to your proposed project as described in Section V.A.3.c(5)(a), below, you must include the applicable narrative discussed in that section in your application; failure to comply will result in the application not being considered for award. - (4) Optional material in support of the Rating Factors (20 page limit)
+(d) Affirmatively Furthering Fair Housing Requirements (if applicable).
+If the Affirmatively Furthering Fair Housing requirements apply to your proposed project as described in Section V.A.3.c(5)(a), below, you must include the applicable narrative discussed in that section in your application; failure to comply will result in the application not being considered for award.

-- (5) Required Forms and Budget Material - (a) Form SF424_Application_for_Federal_Assistance (Be sure to correctly identify the NOFA title, Funding Opportunity Number, and CFDA number.
-Please note: CFDA numbers differ for the Lead Technical Studies Program and the Healthy Homes Technical Studies Program.
-Applicants must also include the nine digit zip code (zip code plus four digits) associated to the applicant address in box 8d of the SF424. - (b) Form HUD424CBW_Budget_Worksheet for the entire project. - (c) Budget narrative for each form HUD424CBW submitted - (d) Form SF424Supplement_Survey_on_Ensuring_Equal_Opportunities_for_Applicants (Faith_Based_EEO_Survey SF424SUPP) on Grants.gov (to be completed by private nonprofit organizations only) - (e) Form SFLLL_Disclosure_of_Lobbying_Activities, if applicable. - (f) Form HUD2880_Applicant/Recipient_Disclosure/Update_Report ("HUD_Applicant Recipient_Disclosure_Report" on Grants.gov) - (g) Form HUD2990_Certification_of_Consistency_with_the_RC/EZ/EC-II_Strategic_Plan (required only for applicants who are seeking these 2 bonus points) - (h) Form HUD96011_Third_Party_Documentation_Facsimile_Transmittal ("Facsimile Transmittal Form" on Grants.gov) (Used as the cover page to transmit third party documents and other information designed for each specific application for tracking purposes.
+- (4) Optional material in support of the Rating Factors (20 page limit) - (5) Required Forms and Budget Material - (a) Form SF424_Application_for_Federal_Assistance (Be sure to correctly identify the NOFA title, Funding Opportunity Number, and CFDA number.
+Applicants must also include the nine digit zip code (zip code plus four digits) associated to the applicant address in box 8d of the SF424. - (b) Form HUD424CBW_Budget_Worksheet for the entire project. - (c) Budget justification narrative for each form HUD424CBW submitted. - (d) Form HUD96012_Capacity_of_the_Applicant_and_Relevant_Organizational_Experience). - (e) Form HUD96015_Leveraging_Resources. - (f)Form SF424Supplement_Survey_on_Ensuring_Equal_Opportunities_for_Applicants (Faith_Based_EEO_Survey SF424SUPP) on Grants.gov (to be completed by private nonprofit organizations only). - (g) Form SFLLL_Disclosure_of_Lobbying_Activities (indicate "not applicable" on the form and submit the signed form if there are no lobbying activities to disclose). - (h) Form HUD2880_Applicant/Recipient_Disclosure/Update_Report ("HUD Applicant Recipient Disclosure Report" on Grants.gov) - (i) Form HUD2990_Certification_of_Consistency_with_the_RC/EZ/ECII Strategic Plan (required only for applicants who are seeking these 2 bonus points) - (ii)FormHUD96011_Third_Party_Documentation_Facsimile_Transm ittal ("Facsimile Transmittal Form" on Grants.gov) (Used as the cover page to transmit third party documents and other information designed for each specific application for tracking purposes.
 HUD will not read faxes that do not use the HUD96011 as the cover page to the fax.)